Recombivax HB Adult

 This vaccine is given as an injection (shot) into a muscle.
-You will receive this injection in a doctor's office or other clinic setting.
+A healthcare provider will give you this injection.

-The hepatitis B vaccine is given in a series of shots.
-The booster shots are sometimes given 1 month and 6 months after the first shot.
-If you have a high risk of hepatitis B infection, you may be given an additional booster 1 to 2 months after the third shot.
+The hepatitis B vaccine is given in a series of 2 to 4 shots.
+The subsequent shots are usually given 1 month and 6 months after the first shot.

 What happens if I miss a dose?

-Contact your doctor if you will miss a booster dose or if you get behind schedule.
+Contact your vaccination provider if you miss a dose or if you get behind schedule.
 The next dose should be given as soon as possible.
 There is no need to start over.

 What happens if I overdose?